ngrs33/Assignment/Readme.md

 1. I need to know on what virtual machines I shoul be creating the above k8s cluster

 Response for my clarifications:
 “He can send us the code snippets for the ingress rules engine and rest of the stuff he can send the screen shots.
-He can create the entire demo on his laptop and give us a demo during the interview.”
+He can create the entire demo on his laptop and give us a demo later.”

 Below is my Final Work items for the above Tasks
 1. Created a k8s cluster with two VMs and the file Createk8sCluster has the detailed steps that I followed to create the cluster